Breast Reduction Surgery Cost and Procedure Information

 - Breasts with unequal size or shape

-- Unwanted attention given because of large breasts
+- Unwanted attention is given because of large breasts

 - A desire to change the look of the breasts

 Ideal candidates are physically and emotionally healthy before surgery.
 Pregnant or nursing people should not have breast reduction surgery.
-If you have recently given birth, you should wait 3 to 6 months before having breast surgery and ensure you are done breast feeding.
-Breast reduction surgery can impact or impede your ability to breast feed, so it is an important factor to consider before booking your procedure.
+If you have recently given birth, you should wait for up 3 to 6 months before having breast surgery and ensure you are done breastfeeding.
+The reduction mammoplasty surgery can impact or impede your ability to breastfeed, so it is an important factor to consider before booking your procedure.

 Optimising general health can increase suitability for breast reduction surgery.
 You can achieve this by doing regular exercise, reducing alcohol intake, eating a healthy diet, and stopping smoking or any nicotine use.